 Bent Kubota Mower Blade

-There are a couple of way you can check for a bent blade with and without the blade installed on your Kubota mower.
+There is a couple of ways you can check for a bent blade with and without the blade installed on your Kubota mower.

 Check for a Bent Blade While the Blade is Installed on Your Kubota